japila-books/spark-sql-internals/docs/spark-sql-Optimizer.md

 batches: Seq[Batch]
 ----

-NOTE: `batches` is part of the <<spark-sql-catalyst-RuleExecutor.adoc#batches, RuleExecutor Contract>> to define the rule batches to use when executed.
+NOTE: `batches` is part of the <<catalyst/RuleExecutor.md#batches, RuleExecutor Contract>> to define the rule batches to use when executed.

 `batches`...FIXME